What does the Bible say?

 Because you are reading this right now indicates that the Holy Spirit is still drawing you to Jesus and His love.
 If you had actually "blasphemy against the Spirit" you would not likely have any interest in this subject and would not likely be here wanting to know if you have already passed "the point of no return".

 Ask yourself this, "Am I just worried about being punished, or am I actually worried that I have disappointed Jesus and will never get to bring honor to Him?"
-If you are "worried" about disappointing Jesus then it is most likely that you have NOT committed the unpardonable sin.
+If you are "worried" about disappointing Jesus, if you are worried that you will never be kind and gentle, loving and loyal then it is most likely that you have NOT committed the unpardonable sin.
 It's the Holy Spirit who puts in our hearts the desire to be saved.
-It is He who points us to Jesus who is our salvation and is Truth personified.
-If you choose to continue to resist His pleading then it will be too late.
+It is He who points us to Jesus who is our salvation and is Truth personified, but if you choose to continue to resist His pleading then it will be too late.

 God can and will forgive ALL who come to Him in humility and repentance asking for forgiveness, regardless of what our past was like, but if we do not sincerely ask then how then can He forgive?
 The one sin that God cannot forgive is the one that you refuse to ask Him to forgive.